stella-rop21/girlsgetgeeky_django_2019/README.md

-# girlsgetgeeky-django-2019
+# Introduction
-Building a django application with basic to advanced skills in a simple and intuitive way.
+Girls get geeky is a tech workshop for ladies in the tech industry, or who aspire to join the tech industry, made possible by a group of ladies already in the industry.
+Join us in working on a django application with basic to advanced skills in a simple and intuitive way.
+Plan to attend because not only will we learn and eat, we will also have lots of fun, we promise you this, and prizes will be won!